-Everyone is facing new challenges and figuring out how to survive the developing economic downturns due to the COVID-19 pandemic.
+It’s clear that everyone is facing new challenges and figuring out how to survive this pandemic.
 Hence, many businesses will be focusing on basic survival instead of growth.
 Some teams are fully remote for the first time.
 As a result, people are facing the challenges of communication and visibility that come with a distributed team.
 Finance and operations teams will be tightening their belts, looking for ways to stretch budgets and to cut unnecessary spending.

-Looking for more guidance on controlling costs?
-Read our guide “Control in a crisis” where we cover four spend management strategies to help companies minimize a downturn’s negative impact on the business.
+With this in mind, if you’re looking for more guidance on how to control company spending read our guide “Control in a crisis”.
+In our guide, we cover four spend management strategies to help companies minimize a downturn’s negative impact on the business.